What Is Event Intelligence? The Data-Driven Future of Event Management

 Event intelligence is not a single feature.
 It is a set of interconnected capabilities that work together to give organizers a clearer picture of what is happening, what will happen, and what they should do about it.

-ML-Powered Attendance Forecasting
+Attendance Forecasting

 Vantage Forecast applies this approach directly inside the event dashboard.
 As registrations come in, the model updates its prediction in real time, giving organizers a continuously refined estimate of who will actually show up.
 This drives better decisions about catering orders, room configuration, staffing levels, and printed materials.